12 Surprising Facts About Netflix's Bridgerton

 9. Keep an Eye Out For Portraits of Bridgerton's Actors.

 You know those portraits on the walls of the grand homes in Bridgerton?
 If you look closely, you'll notice that many of the figures are based on the show's stars.
 When matriarch Violet Bridgerton (Ruth Gemmell) is invited to Buckingham Palace to have tea with Queen Charlotte (Golda Rosheuvel), you can see that the portraits of the Queen and King George III (James Fleet) on the walls are all based on the actors themselves, rather than their real-life counterparts.
 Even Bridgerton House has portraits of the cast for some added authenticity.

 10. A second season of Bridgerton is coming, and it will focus on Anthony Bridgerton and Lady Whistledown.

 On January 21, 2021, Variety confirmed that Bridgerton will be coming back for a second season, which will focus on Anthony Bridgerton and Lady Whistledown.
 The plan is to go into production in the spring, barring any COVID-19 restrictions.
 "Obviously, we're focused on Daphne and Simon's story in season 1, but we do know there are eight Bridgerton books and eight Bridgerton siblings," Van Dusen told Esquire.
 "I would love to be able to explore stories and romances for all of them.”

 Even before a second season was confirmed, the cast was already openly sharing their ideas and hopes for future seasons and storylines.
 "I'd like to see Daphne get involved in Anthony's love life, since he was so involved in hers," Dynevor told Harper's BAZAAR.

-If you want to read ahead, rather than wait for each new season to get greenlit, the books are available to buy now on Amazon.
+While there's no word on timing, you can get your Bridgerton fix elsewhere in the meantime.
+If you want to read ahead, the books are available to buy now on Amazon.